PrimalMyst/Books/README.md

 ---

-*"In the realm of ChronoMyst, knowledge is the greatest treasure of all."*
+*"In the realm of MysticMyst, knowledge is the greatest treasure of all."*